Replacement Cable Temples

 Replacement Cable Temple arms for

-Windsor, Wire Rim, and Riding Temple
+Windsor, Marshwood (Wire Rim), and Riding Temple

+The cable temple was introduced in 1727 and remained popular until after WWII.
 There is a difference between the design of American made temples and English & European made temples.
 Click here to see a drawing of both styles.

-There is a difference between American made and English made frames.
-English and most European Windsors use a different style cable end.
+English made frames and most European Windsors use a different style cable end.
 Click here for images of English made cable temples and their ends.